nimoseminov/nimoseminov.github.io/_publications/Derived_Azumaya_Algebra.md

   "Classification of derived Azumaya Algebras over derived smooth manifolds via derived Brauer Groups"
 ---

-For a derived smooth manifold $(X,\mathcal O_X)$ in the sense of Spivak, we pull back Toën's categorical derived Brauer stack along the forgetful functor from simplicial $C^\infty$-rings to connective simplicial commutative rings and then stackify on the open site of $X$.
+For a derived smooth manifold \((X,\mathcal O_X)\) in the sense of Spivak, we pull back Toën's categorical derived Brauer stack along the forgetful functor from simplicial $C^\infty$-rings to connective simplicial commutative rings and then stackify on the open site of $X$.
 The resulting categorical Brauer stack has the homotopy type

 $$
 \mathfrak{Br}_X